celery/billiard/Doc/library/multiprocessing.rst

       Send an object to the other end of the connection which should be read using :meth:`recv`.

       The object must be picklable.
+Very large pickles (approximately 32 MB+, though it depends on the OS) may raise a ValueError exception.

    .. method:: recv()

       Return an object sent from the other end of the connection using :meth:`send`.
+Blocks until there its something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.

    .. method:: fileno()

-      Returns the file descriptor or handle used by the connection.
+      Return the file descriptor or handle used by the connection.

    .. method:: close()